wevm/abitype/.changeset/chilled-buckets-dance.md

 "abitype": patch
 ---

-Fixed an issue where zod parsed abi's where not assignable to `Abi` type.
+Fixed an issue where Zod's parsed ABIs where not assignable to the `Abi` type.